workkkfor2012/gemini-coder/packages/website/docs/intro.md

 - Integrate chat reponses
 - Include websites in context
 - Generate commit messages
-- Does not collect usage data
+- Does not track usage
 - Lightweight ~1.3MB

 ## You own the context